reportportal/agent-python-pytest/README.rst

 - :code:`rp_issue_id_marks = True` - Enables adding marks for issue ids (e.g. "issue:123456")
 - :code:`rp_verify_ssl = True` - Verify SSL when connecting to the server
 - :code:`rp_mode = DEFAULT` - DEBUG or DEFAULT launch mode.
 DEBUG launches are displayed in a separate tab and not visible to anyone except owner
+- :code:`rp_thread_logging` - EXPERIMENTAL - Enables support for reporting logs from threads by patching the builtin Thread class.
+Use with caution.

 If you like to override the above parameters from command line, or from CI environment based on your build, then pass